tobecontinue-hub/KZ-strategic/dashboard_app_from_excel/README.md

    - **Runtime:** Python
    - **Build command:** `pip install -r requirements.txt`
    - **Start command:** `gunicorn app:app` (or `gunicorn dashboard_app_from_excel.app:app` if the repo root contains additional files)
-5. Add Environment Variables in the Render dashboard:
+5. (Optional) Add Environment Variables in the Render dashboard:
-   - `GOOGLE_SHEET_ID`
-   - `GOOGLE_SERVICE_ACCOUNT_FILE` (point to the secret-file path, see below)
-6. Upload the Google service-account JSON via **Secret Files** in Render (Settings → Secret Files) and set `GOOGLE_SERVICE_ACCOUNT_FILE` to that generated path.
+   - `LOCAL_EXCEL_FILE` if the workbook lives somewhere else (otherwise the bundled `strategic_insight.xlsx` is used)
+   - `SHEET_CACHE_TTL` if you want to adjust caching
-7. Deploy.
+6. Deploy.
 Render will build the image and provide a live URL.

 ## Repository structure